dbvader/comp163-fall2025-project-2-project2-template/README.md

 - Additional character classes beyond the three required
 - More weapon types with different properties
 - Enhanced special abilities with unique effects

+Doccumentatiom:
+Bonus Creative Features: Did you add anything unique?
+I added a a feature that randomly give a favorite color between Red, Green, and Blue

+AI Usage: What AI assistance did you use and where?
+I used AI(chatgpt) to ensure super() was being used correctly addtionally I used it to double check and ensure code was correctly entered and broke no rules

+How to Run:

+Open your terminal or command prompt.

+Go to the folder where your project file is saved.

+Type this and press Enter: python Project2_starter.py

+The program will start and show:

+Each character’s stats

+Their attacks

+Their special abilities

+Weapon info

+A test battle